kospex/kospex/README.md

 - Build out automated functional and regressions testing (Currently manual)
 - Build the ability to identify key person or offboarding risk
 - Improve use case documentation
-- Build a docker image and publish to dockerhub (save building one yourself)
 - Provide a mechanism to better map author_emails to users

 ## Data extractions and assumptions